halilbaydar/Chat-Application/README.md

 This is a simple chat application which is implemented through using the Spring Boot Framework and WebSocket library.
 This application provides real-time messaging capabilities and uses monitoring tools like Grafana and Prometheus to monitor the application's performance.

-* In the below image there is a detailed architecture including servers, message brokers, databases, load balancers, gate services and monitoring tools
+* In the below image there is a general architecture including servers, message brokers, databases, load balancers, gate services and monitoring tools

 ![Chat-Application-Detailed-Architecture](https://user-images.githubusercontent.com/48048893/233482483-b18f278f-3564-41a0-91d6-acfdae8d48f4.jpeg)